Introduction: Raspberry Pi Drum Machine

-Sample Sequencer!
-With a Raspberry Pi + Python.
+Sample Sequencer, via a Raspberry Pi + Python.

-The sequencer has 4 polyphony and allows the user to store and cue up 6 different sequences that they can alternate between in real time, and supports the ability to change between different samples, all mappable to your controller.
+The sequencer has 4 polyphony and allows the user to store and cue up 6 different sequences that they can alternate between in real time, and supports the ability to change between different samples.

 I wrote the script in a way that is totally operable with really any MIDI controller and sounds.
-Personally I use 18 different sound banks, 16 samples each, however adding or subtracting banks and samples is super easy and requires few modifications.
-If you have any trouble shoot me an email: email@example.com
+I use 18 different sound banks, 16 samples each, however adding or subtracting banks and samples is easy and doesn't require many modifications.
+If you have any trouble shoot me an email: firstname.lastname@example.org

 Find the code on GitHub at: https://github.com/auscarpenter/pythonsamplesequen...

 Please let me know if you use it, and especially so if you make a video with it!

 This program requires the following (non built in) Python Modules:

 However, Mido throws some complications as Mido itself requires a few dependancies.
 In order to make sure they all get installed, just type in the following commands into the terminal of your Raspberry Pi (omitting the '$') and all will be well.
 The other modules can be installed normally.